Our experts have researched 10 life insurance providers and recommend 10 of the best options for seniors.

 American General provides quick quotes online.
 The only health questions asked involve your BMI (height and weight) and nicotine use.
 However, a medical exam and lifestyle check are then needed to lock in your rate.

 Some factors that influence American General life insurance prices are risky behaviors such as skydiving, driving record, cholesterol ratio and amount of tobacco use.

 American General sells term-life insurance backed by AIG.
 Quotes are given online but medical tests might be required.
 This insurance company offers high coverage but may have slow customer service.

-The American Association for Long-Term Care Insurance does list three TransCare III pricing estimates.
-A married couple, ages 61 and 60, who choose a benefit amount of $162,000 each would pay a yearly premium of $2,242.
-Meanwhile, a 57-year-old single male pays $989, and a 57-year-old single female pays $1,507.
-All three estimates are with no inflation protection.
+While costs are not found on Transamerica’s website, The American Association for Long-Term Care Insurance lists three TransCare III pricing estimates.
+A married couple aged 60 and 61 with a benefit amount of $162,000 each is responsible for paying a yearly premium of $2,242.
+On the other hand, a single male who is 57 years old pays $989.
+A single female the same age pays $1,507.
+These estimates do not factor in inflation protection.

 Colonial Penn issues insurance as units.
 You can purchase one to eight units for different levels of coverage.
 Instant quotes are given online.

 Colonial Penn makes it easy for seniors to buy insurance online without medical tests.
 However, the coverage is low.
 Healthy adults could likely find more coverage for the same cost elsewhere.

 Click “Get Started” on this page to run through various pricing scenarios.
 For example, take a 60-year-old nonsmoking female who pays $100,000 for the policy in a single payment.